 - What is the most important part of the story?
 Why? (many struggle with this)

 - Ask about events where they must infer meaning that is not literally stated in the text.

 - In non-fiction texts, ask what the text’s main idea is.
 How do they know?

 - What is a sub-section of a non-fiction text about?
 Can they infer the meaning new vocabulary related to the topic based on what they already know?

-It is SO VERY important in grade four math that students have a solid understanding of their basic math facts.
+It is SO VERY important that students have a solid understanding of their basic math facts.
 This means working automatically with numbers up to 10, using mental math (no calculator or paper).
-Using fingers while practicing is okay, but the goal is that the answers for these facts to be automatic.
-Spend 10-15 minutes practicing the following skills each night:
+By grade six, these should be easy.
+If these skills are still a challenge for your child, please spend 10-15 minutes practicing the following skills each night:

 1+1, 2+2, 3+3, 4+4, ….10+10

 1+___=10, 2+___=10, 3+____=10, ….
 9+___=10